ImryUzan/TDS_Final_Project_2022/README.md

 In order to run our project:
 1. clone this repository
 2. download all the libraries in the requirments file
-3. run the jupyter notebook
+3. run the jupyter notebook (the run time can take a while)